spech66/terrapipy/README.md

 # TerraPiPy
-Easy to use tools for terrarium/aquarium/vivarium control and **automation** for the Raspberry Pi written in Python and based on [pimatic](https://github.com/pimatic/pimatic).
+TerraPiPy is a collection of different projects to create easy to use tools for terrarium/aquarium/vivarium control and **automation** for the Raspberry Pi.
+TerraPiPy is short for "Terrarium + Raspberry Pi + Python" because snakes are cool (and some parts are written in Python).
-TerraPiPy is short for "Terrarium + Raspberry Pi + Python".
-The core is written in Python and can be run on a Raspberry Pi to setup, monitor and **control** pilight to use many terrariums, aquariums and vivariums.
+The system can be run on a Raspberry Pi to setup, monitor and **control** [pimatic](https://github.com/pimatic/pimatic) to use many terrariums, aquariums and vivariums.
+A website is provided as a dashboard and the info tool provides data providers for other systems.

 :sunny: :cloud: :crescent_moon: :arrow_right: :zap: :arrow_right: :snake: :tropical_fish: :turtle: :frog: :arrow_right: :heart_eyes:

-# TerraPiPy Web and TerraPiPy Info
+# TerraPiPy Core, TerraPiPy Web and TerraPiPy Info
-Optionally [TerraPiPy Web](https://github.com/spech66/terrapipy-web) shows the data on a beautiful **website**.
+**[TerraPiPy Core](https://github.com/spech66/terrapipy)** or just TerraPiPy is a collection of tools, pre defines configurations and articles for best practices to geht pimatic up and running.
+Optionally **[TerraPiPy Web](https://github.com/spech66/terrapipy-web)** shows the data on a beautiful **website**.
 With [TerraPiPy Info](https://github.com/spech66/terrapipy-info) the data can be send to external systems like an Arduino.

-# Features
+# Features of TerraPiPy Core
 TerraPiPy is the installation/maintenance/control part of the system.
 It helps to get pimatic running and monitors it to keep your pets happy.
 * **Collect** sensor data (Temperature, humidity, weather, lights, ...)
 * Multiple sensors and actuactors for every terrarium